JeffersonLab/jaws/README.md

 **See**: [Python Development Notes](https://gist.github.com/slominskir/e7ed71317ea24fc19b97a0ec006ff4f1) and [Docker Development Quick Reference](https://gist.github.com/slominskir/a7da801e8259f5974c978f9c3091d52c#development-quick-reference)

 ## Test
-The integration tests require a docker container environment.
+The integration tests require a docker container environment and are run automatically as a GitHub Action on git push.
+You can also run tests from a local workstation using the following instructions:

 1. Start Docker Test environment
 ```